 The HoverMatt® is a single patient use inflatable matt used to assist in transferring patients with limited mobility safely from bed to stretcher or moving those patients in the bed with minimal effort.
 The air supply devices are located in certain patient care areas (ICU, 2400, 3300, 4200).
-The matt can be retrieved from purchasing and used for the duration of the patient's visit.
+The matt can be retrieved from Purchasing and used for the duration of the patient's visit.
 See policy: Hoyer Lift and HoverMatt®.
+Contact PCS Supervisor for location.